amazon-archives/amazon-cognito-identity-js/README.md

 ## Relevant examples

-For an example using babel-webpack, see [Babel-webpack example](https://github.com/aws/amazon-cognito-identity-js/tree/master/examples/babel-webpack).
+For an example using babel-webpack, see [babel-webpack example](https://github.com/aws/amazon-cognito-identity-js/tree/master/examples/babel-webpack).

 ## Usage